aphecetche/hugo-aphecetche/content/talk/2019-01-23-muon-plenary-mrrtf-status.md

 - Michael entering the game
 - Philippe and Diego should have more time to work on Run3 software
 - Andrea contributing to MCH QC (until summer)

+---

+## O2 (bad?) news

+O2 project being split in 3

+- O2/FLP
+- O2/EPN
+- O2/PDP

+More details end of this month.